The-Art-of-Hacking/h4cker/linux-hardening/selinux_lab.md

 ### SELinux States

 When SELinux is installed on your system, it can be either *enabled* or *disabled*.
-By default, the CentOS 8 image provided by Linode has SELinux in an enabled state.

 - To disable SELinux, update your SELinux configuration file using the text editor of your choice.
 Set the `SELINUX` directive to `disabled` as shown in the example.